clippedcode/git-api-bridge/README.md

-# GOGS API CLIENT
+# GIT API CLIENT

 **Current Status: `ALPHA.1`**

-This is an API Client for [GOGS GIT server](https://gogs.io).
+This is an API Client for Custom GIT server.
 This Repository is based on [Joachim M. Giaever's `gogs-php-api-client`](https://git.giaever.org/joachimmg/gogs-php-api-client).
 This Repository retains the Orignal Author of the Project.
 > **Q:** What is GOGS?
 >
 > **A:** GOGS is a Painless self-hosted Git Server written in GO Programming Language.
 It is so light weight that it can even run on 512mb RAM in a Docker Instance.
 It has a Front-end Interface as well as REST API (`v1`) that this client consumes.